pntgoswami18/client/README.md

 npm start
 ```

-This will start the React development server and open the dashboard in your browser at `http://localhost:3001`.
+This will start the React development server and open the dashboard in your browser at `http://localhost:3000`.

-The application will automatically proxy API requests to the backend server running on port 3000.
+The application will automatically proxy API requests to the backend server running on port 3001 (configured via `client/package.json` `proxy`).

 ### Available Scripts